The most flavorful Coconut Curry Chicken made with Thai green curry, full-fat coconut milk, and fresh lime juice!

 - 1/8 teaspoon salt

-- Heat 1-2 tablespoons of coconut oil in a large saucepan over medium/high heat.
-Then, add in sliced veggies and sauté for about 5 minutes, just enough to flash fry them so they aren’t soggy.
+- Then, add the sliced veggies and sauté for about 5 minutes, just enough to flash fry them so they aren't soggy.
 Season with salt and pepper.
+Remove from heat.

 Tips & Notes